MangoFalls/ARTICLES/004(Eng)_OptimizingTemplates.md

 The repetition of the same definitions across several object files - `Alpha.o`, `Beta.o`, `Gamma.o` - perfectly illustrates the problem this article is dedicated to solve.

+> **Warning**:
-> [!Warning] When the same symbol is defined in multiple translation units, it means the compiler did extra work!
+> When the same symbol is defined in multiple translation units, it means the compiler did extra work!
 > The compiler processed the same code multiple times and produced duplicate blocks of machine instructions.
 > In the end, the linker discards all of these duplicates except one.